User-generated content: Criticism

 Another criticized aspect is the vast array of user-generated product and service reviews that can at times be misleading for consumer on the web.

 A study conducted at Cornell University found that an estimated 1 to 6 percent of positive user-generated online hotel reviews are fake.

 Another concern of platforms that rely heavily on user-generated content, such as Twitter and Facebook, is how easy it is to find people who holds the same opinions and interests in addition to how well they facilitate the creation of networks or closed groups.
 While the strength of these services are that users can broaden their horizon by sharing their knowledge and connect with other people from around the world, these platforms also make it very easy to connect with only a restricted sample of people who holds similar opinions (see Filter bubble).

 There is also criticism regarding whether or not those who contribute to a platform should be paid for their content.
-In 2015, A group of 18 famous content creators on Vine attempted to negotiate a deal with Vine representatives to secure a $1.2 million contract for a guaranteed 12 videos a month.
+In 2015, a group of 18 famous content creators on Vine attempted to negotiate a deal with Vine representatives to secure a $1.2 million contract for a guaranteed 12 videos a month.
 This negotiation was not successful.

-Legal problems
+Legal issues

 The ability for services to accept user-generated content opens up a number of legal concerns, from the broader sense to specific local laws.
 In general, knowing who committed the online crime is difficult because many use pseudonyms or remain anonymous.
 Sometimes it can be traced back.
 But in the case of a public coffee shop, they have no way of pinpointing the exact user.
 There is also a problem with the issues surrounding extremely harmful but not legal acts.
 For example, the posting of content that instigates a person's suicide.
 It is a criminal offense if there is proof of "beyond reasonable doubt" but different situations may produce different outcomes.
 Depending on the country, there is certain laws that come with the Web 2.0.
 In the United States, the "Section 230" exemptions of the Communications Decency Act state that "no provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider."
 This clause effectively provides a general immunity for websites that host user-generated content that is defamatory, deceptive or otherwise harmful, even if the operator knows that the third-party content is harmful and refuses to take it down.
 An exception to this general rule may exist if a website promises to take down the content and then fails to do so.